whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 this is followed by information identifying the instrument that generated the reads (`HS23_10792`), the flowcell lane and tile number in the lane (`2:2307`), the coordinates of the cluster within the tile (`6524`, `31920`), a number identifying the index of the sample within a multiplexed set of samples (i.e. all run at the same time; `#15`), and whether it's read 1 or 2.

-That is pretty detailed information about our read.
+Some of this info can be put in the read group as well.

-Unfortunately the format of this information changes depending on where you get your information from.
+**Note.** Unfortunately the format of this information changes depending on where you get your information from.
 Some other examples can be found [on wikipedia](https://en.wikipedia.org/wiki/FASTQ_format#Illumina_sequence_identifiers).